 Canales, Rodrigo, Jessica Zarkin, and Lluvia González.
 2021.
 "Procedural Justice Training and the Guardian Mindset: Evidence from the Mexico City Police."

 My dissertation, “Who Wears the Badge?
 Why Politicians Militarize Policing and Public Safety,” examines politicians' decision to see crime as a problem to be deterred through punishment or with the help of the communities they govern.
 In it, I go beyond conventional research on police militarization which has narrowly focused on the use of military tactics by specialized units, the acquisition of military weapons and equipment by police, and the military’s participation in domestic policing.
-Instead, I focus on the militarization from within that takes place with the appointment of military members as police chiefs, as well as its subsequent reversal.
-In the first paper, I propose a novel theory on why political executives appoint military members as police chiefs.
-I argue that local politicians appoint military members as police chiefs when they face coercive pressures and strategic incentives to align with the federal government’s militarized security strategy.
-In the second paper, I build a theory of when and how recruitment of military members into police departments results in bureaucratic destabilization (i.e., disrupts the inner workings of the police).
-Finally, in the third paper, I propose that police militarization presents an opportunity for elected officials to signal competence in security governance and boost their reputation.
-My dissertation combines various qualitative methods, including in-depth interviews, qualitative comparative analysis, and three-stage content-analysis, alongside survey experiments and repeated event history research designs.
+Instead, I focus on the militarization from within that takes place with the appointment of military members as police chiefs.
+In the first chapter, I propose a novel theory on why political executives appoint military members as police chiefs.
+I argue that local politicians appoint military chiefs when they face coercive pressures and strategic incentives to align with the federal government’s militarized security strategy.
+In the second chapter, I build a theory of when and how recruitment of military members into police departments results in bureaucratic destabilization (i.e., disrupts the inner workings of the police).
+Finally, in the third chapter, I propose that police militarization presents an opportunity for elected officials to signal competence in security governance and boost their reputation.
+My dissertation combines various qualitative methods, including in-depth interviews, qualitative comparative analysis, and three-stage content analysis, alongside survey experiments and repeated event history research designs.
 This project is based on two years of immersive qualitative fieldwork in seven police departments in Mexico, during which I, together with a team of researchers, conducted over 300 in-depth interviews with civilian and ex-military police officers, police chiefs, state and municipal employees, and mayors.
 It also leverages two original data sets on police chief appointments.